 What PCPs are taught about Sjogren's

-My experience teaching PCPs over the past decade reveals that most remain unfamiliar with Sjogren's, through no fault of their own.
+My experience teaching PCPs over the past decade reveals that most remain unfamiliar with Sjogren's because they are not taught about it during medical training.

-I ask PCPs standard questions during each presentation.
+I asked PCPs standard questions during each presentation.
 Here is what I found out:

-Only 1 PCP (out of more than 200) had ever attended a Sjogren’s lecture.
+Only one PCP (out of more than 200) had ever attended a Sjogren’s lecture.

 Most thought that Sjogren’s is rare.
 Sjogren’s is about as common as rheumatoid arthritis (RA), impacting about 1% of the U.S. population, mostly women (1).
 Sjogren’s is just as important as RA to diagnose and treat.